rese/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?

+      It tells the client how to interpret and render the document
 * What's the difference between standards mode and quirks mode?

+      Quirks mode emulates non-standard behavior to provide support for old browsers so that exisiting content doesn't break.
+Standards mode emulates what's described in the specifications.
+Most obvious difference behavior can be seen in the box model.
 * What's the difference between HTML and XHTML?

+      XHTML is much more strict than HTML (e.g. elements must be properly nested and closed)
 * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?
 * What kind of things must you be wary of when design or developing for multilingual sites?
 * What are `data-` attributes good for?

+      They can be used to semantically add additional application-specific on the markup.
 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.

+      All three are client storage solutions. `cookie` is the old school way but the more recent `sessionStorage` and `localStorage` should be used if it's supported.
+Data in `sessionStorage` is good only for the duration of the session while `localStorage` stores data without an expiration date.
 * Describe the difference between `<script>`, `<script async>` and `<script defer>`.

+      The difference lies in when the script is downloaded and executed.
+       - `<script>`: Client parses the document.
+When a script is encountered, parsing is paused to download the file and execute it.
+Parsing resumes only after execution.
+       - `<script async>`: Document is parsed and script is downloaded asynchronously when encountered.
+Parsing is paused to execute the script when it has been fully downloaded.
+       - `<script defer>`: Same as async for the parsing and download portion.
+Only when parsing has finished will the script be executed even if downloaded finishes before parsing.

 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?

+      - Script tags are better just before `</body>` because downloading them is a blocking operation and having them near the end of the document prevents flashing the user with a 'white screen'.
+      - CSS are better at the `<head>` area so that content is rendered with styling right away.

 * What is progressive rendering?

+    A rendering technique to enhance perceived if not actual load time by rendering important parts of the page first and rendering less important ones when they are ready.

 #### CSS Questions: